karthikvt26/nextjs-postgres-graphql/README.md

 # How it works

-  It uses [next-apollo](https://github.com/adamsoffer/next-apollo#how-does-it-work) underneath which ensures that data required by your component is available before your component is rendered on the server and nextjs takes care of the rest.
+  It uses [next-apollo](https://github.com/adamsoffer/next-apollo#how-does-it-work) underneath which ensures that data required by your component is available before your component is rendered on the server and next.js takes care of the rest.

 # Contributing